offbyone/ideas/content/old/events/breaking-news-spaceshipone-is-airborne.md

+---
-Title: Airborne
+title: Airborne
+slug: breaking-news-spaceshipone-is-airborne
-date: 2004-06-21 07:43
+date: "2004-06-21 07:43"
+category: Events, General Thoughts, Media
+tags:
+  - events
+  - media
+  - space
 author: offby1
-category: Events, General Thoughts, Media
-tags: events, media, space
-slug: breaking-news-spaceshipone-is-airborne
 status: draft
+---
 As of 10:11 AM Eastern Time, [SpaceShipOne is airborne](http://www.space.com/missionlaunches/SS1_airborne_040621.html) as the first non-governmental space shot.

 May this bring in an era of private and public flight to the stars for the average joe.